HAMED-PAYANDA/CodeCraftHub/README.md

 •	[ ] Cloud Deployment: Deploy the containerized cluster using Kubernetes or managed cloud databases.
 •	[ ] CI/CD Integration: Integrate Continuous Integration workflows using GitHub Actions.
 •	[ ] TDD Implementation: Expand the algorithms section adhering strictly to test-driven development principles.

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## 👤 Author